-3 Ways Brown Girls Block Love in Their Lives
+3 Ways Sistas Block Love in Their Lives

 As human beings we all need security, love, and social belonging.
 We all want to belong and receive love from others but at the same time we should want healthy, fulfilling, and satisfying love.
 It's saddening to see we as women depriving ourselves of this much needed love.
 Why do we do this?
 How do we do this?
 Reasons as to why may vary from woman to woman.
 But when it comes to how, here are 3 ways in which we block love in our lives.

 As women, we are faced with many responsibilities such as being a wife, sister, friend, daughter, aunt, colleague, coach, mom, organizer, counselor, President of an organization(s), entrepreneur, the go to girl, the go get it girl, the do-er and whatever else.
 As women, we take on a lot of people's stuff without blinking and eye.
 We don't realize how these things affect us, we internalize and suppress people's stuff and our stuff and eventually self-destruct.
 We don't do a great job with setting limitations and boundaries with others.
 We also don't do a great job with putting ourselves first on our "to do list" Hence, this is why we suffer from burn out because we don't take the time to love ourselves first.
 In order, to help others, serve others and encourage others, we must do these things to take care of ourselves first.

 Many women feel guilty when loving and putting themselves first.
 We are here to tell you that if you don't take time to care for yourself, you will be taken advantage of, become resentful and become bitter.
 Self-care is a must!
 You are doing yourself a service when you care for yourself.
 Celebrate yourself by loving yourself and appreciating all your greatness.